gilbox/react-imation/README.md

 demo which combines `react-imation` tweening with
 DOM tracking.

-If you clone this repo you can run the examples locally via:
+If you clone this repo you can run the demos locally via:

         npm install
         npm run examples